azat-co/fullstack-javascript/chapter6/chapter6.md

         })
         res.end(body)

-The next `else` is for when there's not matches for any of the previous conditions.
+The next `else` is for when there's not a match for any of the previous conditions.
 This sets the right header and status code:

       } else {
         res.writeHead(200, {'Content-Type': 'text/plain'})